Fentanyl caused ‘Gangsta’s Paradise’ rapper Coolio's death

 He started rapping at 15 and knew by 18 it was what he wanted to do with his life, he said in interviews.
 Coolio attended community college before devoting himself full-time to the hip-hop scene.

 His career album sales totaled 4.8 million, with 978 million on-demand streams of his songs, according to Luminate.
-He would be nominated for a total of six Grammys.
+He was nominated for six Grammys.

-With his distinctive person, he became a cultural staple, acting occasionally, providing a voice for an animated show and providing the theme music for a Nickelodeon sitcom.
+With his distinctive persona, he became a cultural staple, acting occasionally, providing a voice for an animated show and providing the theme music for a Nickelodeon sitcom.

 Coolio's estate plans to release a studio album later this year that he had been working on in the days before he died.